-Historically, most of the research on minimum wage policy, both federal and state, has focused on economic impacts such as income and employment effects.
-Very limited research, until the past decade, has examined how minimum wage increases impact child and family poverty, birth outcomes, and parent and child health, but the emerging evidence finds mostly positive impacts in these areas.
-Most of the studies in this review examined incremental increases in the state minimum wage, such as the impacts of a $1 increase,L a 10 percent increase,H or a given increase above the federal level in the state minimum wage,J rather than examining the impacts of a particular minimum wage level.
-However, a review of the state data included in the studies found that most of the empirical evidence revealing beneficial impacts extended to minimum wages as high as $10.
-This review found some positive impacts for minimum wages as high as $15,M,P but such studies tended to employ simulations and estimates projecting future impacts, rather than examining the effects of increases that had already been implemented, or they were focused on specific localities (e.g., New York City, Santa Clara County) rather than statewide increases.
-More statewide research on the effects of a $12 to $15 minimum wage, as more states implement wages in this range, will be valuable for confirming the threshold that provides the greatest impact to families with the least detrimental impacts on employment.
+Historically, most of the research on minimum wage policy, both federal and state, has focused on overall economic impacts such as income and employment effects.
+Very limited research, until the past decade, has examined how minimum wage increases impact child and family poverty, birth outcomes, and parent and child health, but the emerging evidence finds positive impacts in these areas.
+This review identified 17 strong causal studies that examined the impacts of higher state and local minimum wages specifically for families, children, and parents.
+The literature on the minimum wage is vast, and many additional rigorous studies offer important findings on employment, earnings, health, and other outcomes for adults or national samples more generally.
+These findings are mentioned throughout this review but are not the focus.

+Most of the studies in this review examined incremental increases in state minimum wages, such as the impacts of a $1.00 increase,G a 10 percent increase,D or a given increase above the federal level,E rather than examining the impacts of a particular minimum wage level.
+However, a review of the state data included in the studies found that most of the empirical evidence revealing beneficial impacts extended to minimum wages up to the $10.00 level.
+Some studies showed positive impacts for minimum wages as high as $15.00,46,47 but such studies employed simulations and estimates projecting future impacts, rather than examining the effects of increases that had already been implemented, or they were focused on specific localities (e.g., New York City, Santa Clara County) rather than statewide increases.
+More statewide research on the effects of a $12.00 to $15.00 minimum wage, as more states implement wages in this range, will be valuable for confirming the threshold that provides the greatest impact to families with the least detrimental impacts on employment.

 |Policy Goal||Indicator||Beneficial Impacts||Null Impacts||Detrimental Impacts||Overall Impact on Goal|